mohamedAlaa26/Hybrid-Recommendation-System2/README.md

-A client-server movie recommendation application built with PyQt5 for the GUI (client) and a custom hybrid recommender model combining collaborative filtering and content-based filtering on the backend.
+A client-server movie recommendation application built with PyQt5 for the GUI (client) and a custom hybrid recommender model combining collaborative filtering and content-based filtering on the backend. the backend is fully containerized using Docker to ensure portability and ease of deployment.
 ----

 ## **Project Description**